Cricket in India: 1985 to 2000

-In the late 1980s, continuous live coverage of overseas matches was broadcast by British networks.
+In the late 1980s, British networks broadcast continuous live coverage of overseas matches.
 This was a major factor in shaping what was now becoming the modern game of cricket.
-Modern technology and the establishment of specialized television networks set a global interest for the sport.
-ESPN and Star Sports added cricket to part of the 24 hours of continuous live coverage that they were needed to produce.
-Global popularity increased among the Eastern world.
-Soon after a domestic league (the Indian Premier League) was established.
+Modern technology and the establishment of specialized television networks fostered global interest for the sport.
+ESPN and Star Sports added cricket to their 24-hour of continuous live coverage.
+Global popularity increased in the Eastern world.
+The Indian Premier League, a domestic league was established soon after.

 During the 1980s, India developed a more attack-focused batting line-up with talented batsmen such as Mohammad Azharuddin, Dilip Vengsarkar and Ravi Shastri prominent during this decade.
 Despite India's victory in the Cricket World Cup in 1983, the team performed poorly in the Test arena, including 28 consecutive Test matches without a victory.
 However, India won the Asia Cup in 1984 and won the World Championship of Cricket in Australia in 1985.
 The 1987 Cricket World Cup was held in India and Pakistan – the first time it was played outside England.

 From the 1993–94 season, the Duleep Trophy was converted from a knockout competition to a league format.

 Several team names and spellings were altered during the 1990s when traditional Indian names were introduced to replace those that were associated with the British Raj.
 Most notably, Bombay became Mumbai and the famous venue of Madras became Chennai.

-Despite its arrival in the 1700s, cricket's popularity soared gradually as it spread across regions.
+Despite its arrival in the 1700s, cricket's popularity grew steadily as it spread across regions.
 It became a unifying factor in the country, transcending social and cultural barriers.
-The sport was initially popular amongst the elite, but it began to transcend as people from lower castes would come together to play, watch, and engage with the sport.
-Post-independence, cricket continued to flourish and became an integral part of the nation's fabric, particularly in their rivalries, the most prevalent one being India v Pakistan.
+The sport was initially popular amongst the elite, but it began to transcend as people from lower castes came together to play, watch, and engage with the sport.
+Post-independence, cricket continued to flourish and became an integral part of the nation's fabric, particularly in its rivalries, the most prominent of which is India v Pakistan.
 The Board of Control for Cricket in India (BCCI) emerged as a pivotal force, steering the sport toward globalization.
-In addition, technology played a crucial role as it increased accessibility by bringing live cricket matches into homes which amplified its reach and its impact.
+Technology also played a crucial role by increasing accessibility, bringing live cricket matches into homes and amplifying its reach and impact.